 Increase Your Cutting Options

-There’s always more than one way to do the same thing in stained glass, and this is no exception.
+There’s always more than one way to do the same thing in stained glass, and cutting glass shapes is no exception.
 The good news is that you can start with the one that suits you best and as you build up your skills and confidence you can add the others.

 Before you know it you’ll be ready to cut any shape in any glass.

-Carefully drawing around each template shapes on to the glass before cutting just inside the traced line.
+Carefully drawing around each template shape on to the stained glass before cutting just inside the traced line.

-- Works with either light cathedral (transparent) or opaque glass that you can’t see through.
+- Works with either light cathedral (transparent) or opaque stained glass that you can’t see through.

 - If you’re using it with dark cathedral glass you’ll have to use a pen that will show up on the dark colour.
-Those gold permanent pens are good for this.
+Those gold Sharpie permanent pens are good for this (affiliate).
+The marks are waterproof and you can remove them with paint thinner – odourless!

-- If you’re using glass that’s very irregular it’s sometimes hard to trace as accurately as you need to cut shapes for a perfect fit.
+- If you’re using glass that’s very irregular it’s sometimes hard to trace as accurately as you need to cut stained glass shapes for a perfect fit.

 The technique is very simple: